MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-export/index.md

 ## Client-side export
   In its simplest form, data export can be done on the client side.
-The client runs a query against the service, reads back the results, and then writes them .
+The client runs a query against the service, reads back the results, and then writes them.
   This form of data export depends on the client tool to do the export, usually to the local filesystem where the tool runs.
 Among tools that support this model are [Kusto.Explorer](../../tools/kusto-explorer.md) and [Web UI](../../../web-query-data.md).